apache/incubator-gluten/docs/velox-backend-limitations.md

 ### JSON functions (incompatible behavior)

-Gluten only supports double quotes surrounded strings, not single quotes, in JSON data.
-If user use single quotes, will get incorrect result.
+Velox only supports double quotes surrounded strings, not single quotes, in JSON data.
+If single quotes are used, gluten will produce incorrect result.

 ### Lookaround pattern for regexp functions (fallback behavior)